ldionne/mpl11/README.md

 - [ ] Consider making `bool_` a lifted metafunction that behaves like `if_`.
 - [ ] Provide a better syntax for casting.
 Consider `cast<Datatype(expr)>`.
 - [ ] Seriously consider making datatypes lifted metafunctions.
+- [ ] Is it possible to provide a minified library, i.e. a single header?
+      Pitfall: What happens if you include the minified header and then include another header of the library?
+The minified header could define all the include guards?
+Or that's up to the client to use the minified version correctly?
+- [ ] Consider prototype-based objects?

 <!-- Links -->